uutzinger/SavitzkyGolayFilter/README.md

 $ y = a_0 + a_1 x + a_2 x^2 + ... + a_k x^k $

 ### 4. Least Squares Method
-To find the coefficients $ a_0, a_1, ..., a_k $ of the polynomial, we minimize the sum of the squares of the differences between the actual data points and the polynomial values.
+To find the coefficients $a_0, a_1, ..., a_k$ of the polynomial, we minimize the sum of the squares of the differences between the actual data points and the polynomial values.
 This is done using the least squares method.

 $ \min \sum_{i=-m}^{m} \left( y_i - \sum_{j=0}^{k} a_j x_i^j \right)^2 $